chipsalliance/Caliptra/README.md

 ## Governance

-The [Caliptra WorkGroup Technical Charter](CaliptraWGTechnicalCharter.md) sets out the charter governing the Caliptra project.
+The [Caliptra WorkGroup Technical Charter](CaliptraWGTechnicalCharter.md) sets out the charter governing the Caliptra project and [its marks](CaliptraTrademarkPolicy.md).

 ## Specifications